1m5/1m5/README.md

 to the destination and every 1M5 relay in between.
 It's desired to change this to onion routing so that 1M5 relays are not aware of whom is an originator nor destination.
 This requires building up lease sets similar to how TOR/I2P works.

+## Current TODO:

+* Use this [example](https://github.com/saschagrunert/webapp.rs) turn build the front-end using Wasm and Rust.

 ## Licensing

 In the interests of ensuring the 1M5 mission, all copyright automatically imposed on the 1M5 project by any and all people